|Best time to visit Key West is January to May|

 Let's start with the weather which is one of the main reasons people visit Key West.
 I have some really great news for you...

 The weather in Key West is awesome, and for most (BUT NOT ALL - keep reading!) of the year:

 - There is a high chance your visit will see blue skies

 - Some days you'll have not a hint of cloud, or a faint wind with a few clouds

-- Your sunsets will be remarkable
+- Your sunsets will be remarkably beautiful

 - You will be able to follow the visitors' Key West "shorts law": only ever wear shorts in Key West.
 For your entire stay, day and night.
 You won't need long pants (these are for local Conchs in the winter time so they can moan how freezing it is, even though it's fine).